 The above-mentioned list of technologies is approximate and may differ depending on your business objectives, app features, platforms, etc.

-Summing up everything listed above, the** single-platform application** that has nearly the same functionality as Uber app will cost roughly $57,000 at $50 per hour rate.
+Summing up everything listed above, the single-platform application that has nearly the same functionality as Uber app will cost roughly $57,000 at $50 per hour rate.
+Bear in mind that’s the price for a user-facing application and normally you’d need one more for drivers along with the admin panel to be able to manage that all.

-Again, the final cost of your Uber-like app is highly dependant on various factors and your personal preferences.
+As said, the final cost of your Uber-like app is highly dependant on various factors and your personal preferences.
 A number of functions and their complexity are negotiable.
 Use our app cost calculator to find out the cost of other features you’re interested in.

 If you need any help in getting closer to your dream, please get in touch with us!
 Our managers will answer all your questions and provide you with custom project estimation.